mazurka/mazurka.github.io/src/modules/pages/guide/resources/tutorial.md

 Now that we've set up our user [param](#param) we can start declaring variables with `let`.

+Here, we'll call the `Users.find_friends/1` service which will return a list of `User` ids.

 ```elixir[init_let<-param]
 defmodule MyAPI.Resource.Users.Read do
   use Mazurka.Resource